Elena Terekhova

-Elena Terekhova is a former Russian international footballer who played for CSKA Moscow in the Russian Championship.
+Elena Terekhova (born 5 July 1987) is a former Russian international footballer who played for CSKA Moscow in the Russian Championship.
 She also played for Ryazan-VDV, Energiya Voronezh, Spartak Moscow, Rossiyanka Krasnoarmeysk and W-League's FC Indiana.
 Terekhova is a midfielder, but she can also play as a striker.

 She has won two Russian league, three Russian cup, the 2007 W-League and the 2005 UEFA U19 Euro, where she scored the first goal in the final against France.